 Having newspaper experience, I wanted a masthead that related to the law, but would capture how I perceive MIPTC.
 A caricature of a judge seemed appropriate, and who better than a judge from my favorite TV show, Rumpole of the Bailey?
 Dry British humor with a twist of wit.

 Why all of the other features on the blog?
 Well, most people who know me well will tell you that I pay attention to details.
-Maybe too much - some would even say I’m anal.
+Maybe too much - some would even say I’m too detail oriented.
 That’s fine, but that’s why you get indices, search engines, calendars and many other links to use.

-When I’m not blogging or practicing law, I surf the Internet and play with computer toys, gizmos and gadgets and listen to music.
-To gain some perspective on life, get out of the office and away from a computer, I snow ski in the winter, scuba dive year round, surf really poorly and love to ride my Harley Davidson Thunder Mountain.
+When Iím not blogging or practicing law, I surf the Internet and play with computer toys, gizmos and gadgets and listen to music.
+To gain some perspective on life, get out of the office and away from a computer, I play with my dogs, snow ski in the winter, scuba dive and occasionally ride my Harley Davidson Thunder Mountain.
 Plus, an occasional cigar goes up in smoke as a glass of scotch goes down.
-Oh yeah, I exercise and watch what I eat, too – mostly vegetarian.
+Oh yeah, I exercise and try watch what I eat, too.

-I also try to keep track of my three grown children.
-One graduated from the University of Iowa College of Law and now lives in Phoenix with his wife where he practices law.
-The second is married and now working in his field as a curator with a Masters in History from UC Riverside.
-The third (my baby girl - OK- not so much anymore, but that's my nickname for her) is working on her Masters in Environmental Science at Humboldt State University and is an organic farmer at Ocean Air Farms in Crescent City.
+I also try to keep track of my daughter and granddaughter.
+My baby girl (well, not so much anymore, but that's my nickname for her) has her Masters in Environmental Science from Humboldt State University and with her husband is an organic farmer at Ocean Air Farms outside of Crescent City.
 They make Dad proud.

-The team.
-This blog is the result of a lot of work by several different highly qualified people, including designers and developers.
+The team: this blog is the result of a lot of work by several different highly qualified people, including designers and developers.
 As you may be able to tell, this blog is not one of the typical platforms available to bloggers on the mainstream web.
-It was originally designed by Bryan Ventura and Nigel and Ursula Nelmes of EPI Marketing and later redesigned by Optional Design Group, which ended up winning a design award from the Los Angeles Press Club.
-The code for the blog was originally developed by Costin Tuculescu of CosNet.
-It was maintained, rebuilt, developed further and tweaked by Rushabh Jhaveri of Neurosity and the technical work is now handled by Mike and Jennifer Kurrle at Pixel8 Media.
+It was originally designed by Bryan Ventura and Nigel and Ursula Nelmes of EPI Marketing and won a design award from the Los Angeles Press Club.
+The code for the blog was originally developed by Costin Tuculescu of CosNet It was maintained, rebuilt, developed further and tweaked by Rushabh Jhaveri of Neurosity. and the technical work is now handled by Mike and Jennifer Kurrle at Pixel8 Media.
 Together, they make it all technically possible.
 Many thanks to each for their fine work.